europeanplaice/subset_sum/docs/index.md

 ## How to use DPSS?
 The easiest way to use this tool is the [Google Colab Notebook](https://colab.research.google.com/github/europeanplaice/subset_sum/blob/main/python/python_subset_sum.ipynb) that I made.
 I also explain the other ways in [https://github.com/europeanplaice/subset_sum] .

+Or, there is [a WebAssenbly implementation](find_subset.html).
+But, it is not stable and I'm still working on it.

 ## What is an applications of subset sum problem and this tool?
 This tool can be used in bank reconciliation.